 The importance of daylight for egg-laying chickens can’t be denied.
 Chickens go through the annual molting process in the early fall.
 The shortened daylight hours of winter can lead to slowed egg-laying.

-For a regular cycle of egg production, many hens prefer around 13 to 14 hours of daylight.
+For a regular cycle of egg production, many hens prefer around 13-14 hours of daylight.
 Some cold-hardy breeds like Rhode Island Reds, Buff Orpingtons, and Australorps tend to continue laying eggs even in the shorter days of winter.

 For other breeds, though, you can consider adding a light to the chicken coop.
 Once the birds are finished with molting, you can add the light and switch on the timer on the light so that the birds are not overstimulated with extra light.